irfanqaisar92/visionbasedOCC/README.md

 The framework supports **frame-level occupancy counting**, optional reasoning-based refinement, and output suitable for downstream OCC or HVAC analysis.

-> “Among the evaluated pipelines, YOLOv8 + DeepSeek achieves the best overall performance, with an accuracy of 0.8824 and an F1-score of 0.9320.
-This demonstrates that selective reasoning-based refinement can improve temporal stability and reduce false unoccupied predictions, which is particularly important for control-oriented applications”:contentReference[oaicite:0]{index=0}.

 ---

 ## ⚙️ Installation